 I've copied a section of Zero's afterword that I wrote exactly one year ago.
-I'm looking back on these words while on vacation in California, having just wrapped up an internship working on VR haptics and eagerly counting down the days before my first title launches.
-When I started college, I remember how easy it was to self-identify as a pre-medical aspirant, and more vividly remember the pain of divorcing myself from that label on my nineteenth birthday.
-I knew I wanted to be a designer, but the designers at Riot Games who I looked up to—Paul Kwon, Katie De Sousa, Ryan Scott—seemed closer to latent ambitions rather than tangible goals.
-I have a bit more credibility behind my newfound identity, but each time I visit this afterword, I'm struck by my volition—volition that I had far before I had the luxury of seeing my name on a published game.
+I'm looking back on these words while on vacation in California, eagerly counting down the days before my first title launches.
+When I started college, I remember how easy it was to self-identify as a pre-medical aspirant, and more vividly remember the pain of divorcing myself from that title on my nineteenth birthday.
+I knew I wanted to be a designer, but the designers at Riot Games I looked up to—Paul Kwon, Katie De Sousa, Ryan Scott—seemed closer to passive ambitions rather than tangible goals.
+I have more credibility behind my newfound identity now, but each time I visit this afterword, I'm struck by my volition—volition that I had far before I had the luxury of seeing my name on a published game.

 "So why?
 Why are games worthwhile for someone like me?
 Why, after everything the industry has done to hurt minorities, do I still feel compelled to not only support them, but join them?

 Because my realities don’t define me.
 Because becoming a doctor won’t change the fact that I will never see a just future in my lifetime.
 Because despite my realities, I deserve to feel empowered—regardless of which world I happen to be born into.